Best Digital Pianos & Keyboards For Beginners (Updated for December 2022)

 It’s an exciting time, for sure!
 The piano is a perfect instrument for understanding how music ‘works’, for want of a better term: harmony and melody can be laid out in an easy to understand way, particularly if you have the right type of instrument to play on.

 Now, it’s a fact that you can play on any keyboard, but some are more suited to certain applications than others.
 Factors like number of keys, type of keys and other functions can make significant differences to your experience.
 We want your piano experience to be the right one for you, or indeed your child.
-Today, we’ve lined up three extremely affordable keyboards/pianos from Casio, to help explain the different angles and approaches to this timeless and beautiful instrument.
+Today, we’ve lined up three extremely affordable keyboards and pianos, to help explain the different angles and approaches to this timeless and beautiful instrument.

 Piano or Keyboard